 In order to garner a BUI conviction, the prosecution must prove that the operator was unable to operate the boat safely.
 This may rely on the arresting officer's statements, which likely include the operator's so-called dangerous operation of the vessel and their observed symptoms of impairment.
 This may include red eyes, dilated pupils, slurred or inconsistent speech, swaying, and so on.

 Fortunately, an expert Santa Barbara criminal defense attorney may be able to reduce or completely eliminate the penalties associated with a conviction after a careful review of the officer's statements for contradictions and vagueness.
 Likewise, your attorney may also argue that you weren't actually under the influence or you were the victim of an illegal stop made without probable cause.

 Contact an Experienced Boating under the Influence Lawyer at The Aron Law Firm

 If you or a loved one is facing a boating under the influence charge near Santa Barbara, speak with a trusted BUI defense attorney as soon as possible.
 For questions about the penalties associated with a conviction or to discuss defense strategies with one of our California criminal defense lawyers, contact the Aron Law Firm today.
 Our expert attorneys are dedicated to protecting your rights by investigating your case in detail and building a robust defense.
 Our legal team is well versed in BUI defense law and may help you avoid the consequences that stem from this offense.

 At the Aron Law Firm, we have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach that aims to make the legal process as painless as possible.
-To speak with a BUI defense attorney, schedule a free consultation by calling (805) 618-1768 or completing our online contact form today.
+To speak with a BUI defense attorney, schedule a consultation by calling (805) 618-1768 or completing our online contact form today.